StevenKauwe/voice-activated-assistant/README.md

 ## Requirements

 - Rye package manager for Python projects
   - Python 3.12 will be installed by Rye when setting up the project
 - FFMPEG for audio processing
+- Access to text generation tool:
+  1. Ollama server, recommended for local LLM
+     - requires a server running on your local machine
+  2. HuggingFace's Transformers library
+     - works out of the box
+     - runs slower than Ollama
+  3. OpenAI API key, most powerful
+     - requires an internet connection
+     - incurs costs
+     - may have privacy implications
 - Microphone access on your device

 ## Installation